dongido001/vscode-sync-env/README.md

 ## Configuring sync files

-The extension assumes that your config files are `.env`(source) and `.env.example`(destination) by default.
-Sure, this is not the case most of the time.
-You can specify which file is your source file and which is the destination file.
+The extension assumes that your config files are `.env` (source) and `.env.example` (destination) by default.
+Yeah we know that this is not the case all the time.
+You can specify which file is your source file and which is the destination file/files.

 To configure: